lazerwalker/tinsel/app/README.md

 ### Raw Input

 If you want to capture the raw input sent by a user, the latest value they have entered will be automatically stored in `self.player.choice`.
 Since this will be wiped out after the next prompt, if you want to save it for later it's recommended that you store it into a different key on `self.player` or `self.game`.

-## Usage

-Run `foreman start` from the command line within the project folder to spin up a Rails server.
-If you are running it locally, it will by default be at `localhost:5000`.
-If you have it set up with your custom code, you should be able to reach any endpoint by hitting `localhost:5000/some_path`, where `some_path` corresponds to the name of a method/node inside your Game subclass.

-You should be able to go to a URL of that form inside your web browser, and see XML being loaded

-## Twilio config

-You'll want to create a new Twilio phone number on their [configuration page](https://www.twilio.com/user/account/phone-numbers/).

-After creating a phone number, you will want to set its Voice Request URL to the appropriate URL.
-If you've deployed this repo as-is to a server and want to test out the included Flappy Bot example, you can set it to `http://<your-server-here>/flappy`.
-In the Flappy Bot example, you also want to make sure the request method is `GET` (the preselected default will probably be `POST`).

-If you're testing locally, I recommend using [ngrok](https://ngrok.com).
-Once it's installed and you have a server running, simply run `ngrok 3000`.
-It will give you a URL of the format `<x>.ngrok.com`, where `<x>` will be a random combination of letters and numbers.
-On the Twilio configuration page, enter that URL, followed by the name of the method that serves as the entrypoint into your game.

-You should now be able to call your Twilio phone number, and it should execute the code specified in the method you've specified.

-## Deploying

-As a pretty standard Rails app, an instance of Tinsel is ready to deploy on Heroku.
-If you create a new Heroku application and push your code, it should just work.
-You can check out the Procfile yourself; it's currently configured to use Unicorn as a web server with Heroku's basic recommended config.

-If you've never used Heroku before, you may want to follow [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-rails4) for deploying a Rails app.

 ## Caveats